 The most monumental building in Primosten is the church of St. George, from the 15th century.
 It is located at the highest point of the peninsula.
 It was built in the Renaissance style.
 The tower was built in the 20th century.

 Apart from its natural beauty, Primošten is also known as a top gastronomic destination.
 In the village, there are many restaurants and taverns where you can taste local specialties complemented by fine wines from the surrounding vineyards.

 We recommend a visit to Restaurant Mediteran & Kamenar and outside the village is eco-farm Šarićevi Dvori where you can taste the most delicious autochthonous dishes prepared in accordance with grandma's recipes, home-made olive oil, and vine.

 Driving along the Adriatic highway, on the road between Rogoznica and Primosten, in the bay of Kremik there is an amazing vineyard on a hill called Bucavac.
 The lace carved in stone of these heavenly vineyards of the Babić variety stands as an ode to human work and perseverance.

 Grapes in this area have been grown since the 8th century BC when the Illyrians and Liburnians planted the vineyards.
 The Greeks and Romans continued the tradition from the 7th century by the Croats.
 Stone walls and vineyards are a symbol of this region and the persistence of the local population to survive in the harsh nature.

-On the peninsula is a city port with the jetty, water and electricity facilities.
+Primosten is one of the most popular nautical destinations in this part of the Adriatic.
+There is a city port with a jetty, equipped with water and electricity facilities.
 Mooring buoys are in front of the city port.